Tagged with ICU

 how to not die: the rescue

-Ten years ago today (January 25, 2003), I fell 80 feet (24 meters) while rock climbing at T-Wall, a popular climbing site in Tennessee.
+Ten years ago today (January 25, 2003), I fell 80 feet while rock climbing at T-Wall, a popular climbing site in Tennessee.
 The doctors said I might not live; when I did, they said I’d never be the same again.
 Today, not only am I “normal,” most people don’t even know this incident ever happened.
-This is Part Two of my story.
-(To read part one, click here.)
+This is part two of my story.

 THE RESCUE